neos/neos-development-collection/Neos.Fusion.Afx/README.md

 }
 ```

-#### 2. Spaces between Elements on a single line are considered meaningful and are preserved*
+2. **Spaces between Elements on a single line are considered meaningful and are preserved**

 ```
 <h1>